robertjskelton/robertjskelton.github.io/_posts/2021-09-07-lexus-gx470-front-end-update.markdown

 # Results

 The final result is a huge upgrade!
-The GX looks 10 year newer, and the new fog lights are agressive.
+The GX looks 10 year newer, and the new fog lights are aggressive.
 I can also see much better while driving.

 ![update](/images/update/15.jpg)
 ![update](/images/update/16.jpg)